dmitric/tap-pad-ios/README.md

 open TapPad.xcworkspace
 ```

 The only external dependency is AFNetworking and I use CocoaPods to load it in.
-You need CocoaPods to built this project.
+You need CocoaPods to build this project.

 About
 -----------